Mi Fang: Service under Liu Bei

 Upon Tao Qian's death, the influential Mi clan strongly advocated the governorship be passed on to Liu Bei, to whom Mi Fang had his sister married.
 Thereafter, the Mi brothers joined Liu Bei's army to Xuyi and Huaiyin (淮陰; in Guangling, south of Xu Province) to counter-attack the warlord Yuan Shu in 196.
 Zhang Fei, who was left behind by Liu Bei to guard Xiapi (capital of Xu Province at the time), killed Cao Bao, the chancellor of Xiapi when Tao Qian was still in charge of Xu Province, after an intense quarrel over some trivial things.
 Cao Bao's death caused unrest in the city, and the locals opened the city gate for Lü Bu, who then seized control of the city, capturing the families of Liu Bei and Mi Fang during the process.
-Upon hearing the news, Liu Bei's soldiers started to desert, and those that remained were defeated by the enemy commander Ji Ling.
+Upon hearing the news, Liu Bei's soldiers started to desert.
 Liu Bei then retreated to Haixi (海西), Donghai Commandery (東海).
 Faced with enemies on both sides and a lack of supplies, the Mi brothers encouraged Liu Bei and used their personal wealth to support the army.
 Seeing no other viable option, Liu Bei sought a truce with Lü Bu, who accepted the proposal and returned Liu Bei's family as an act of good faith.
 In fear of being isolated by Yuan Shu, Lü Bu obstructed further attempts by Yuan Shu to eliminate Liu Bei.

-Liu Bei moved his camp to Xiaopei where he was financially supported by the Mi brothers to rebuild his army, gathering over 10,000 men.
+Liu Bei moved his camp to Xiaopei (小沛, in modern Pei County, Jiangsu) where he was financially supported by the Mi brothers to rebuild his army, gathering over 10,000 men.
 Lü Bu became concerned and attacked Xiaopei.
 Liu Bei then fled to Xuchang, where warlord Cao Cao had set his base.
 While Liu Bei served under Cao, Cao Cao enticed Mi Zhu and Mi Fang by offering them governorships of Ying Commandery (嬴郡; northwest of present-day Laiwu, Shandong) and Pengcheng Commandery respectively, but both chose to follow Liu Bei when their brother-in-law left Cao Cao, giving up the high positions for an unknown future.

-Later, Liu Bei betrayed Cao Cao, and fled to the south after being defeated several times by Cao Cao.
-After the battle of Jiangling, Liu Bei successfully negotiated with the southern warlord Sun Quan to lend him the Nan Commandery (南郡; present-day Jiangling, Hubei) of Jing Province, and Mi Fang was assigned the post of the Administrator of the commandery.
+Later, Liu Bei joined Liu Biao, the Inspector of Jin Province.
+After the battle of Jiangling, Liu Bei successfully negotiated with the southern and eastern warlord Sun Quan to lend him the Nan Commandery (南郡; present-day Jiangling, Hubei) of Jing Province, and Mi Fang was assigned the post of the Administrator of the commandery.
 When Liu Bei embarked for Yi Province, Mi Fang was ordered to stay behind with Guan Yu in Jing Province.